SanderMertens/flecs/docs/Manual.md

 ## Modules
 Modules allow an application to split up systems and components into separate decoupled units.
 The purpose of modules is to make it easier to organize systems and components for large projects.
 Additionally, modules also make it easier to split off functionality into separate compilation units.

-A module consists out of a few parts:
+A module consists out of a couple parts:

-- A module type (struct) that stores handles to the contents in the modules
-- A macro to declare module contents as local variables in the scope where it is imported
+- The declaration of the components, tags, and systems of the module contents
 - An import function that loads the module contents for a world

-The module type and macro are typically located in the a separate module header file, and look like this for a module named "Vehicles":
+The declaration of the module contents module is typically located in a separate module header file, and look like this for a module named "Vehicles":

 ```c
 typedef struct Car {